Annual data continues to prove the program’s effectiveness in:

 - Reducing high school dropout rates

-- Increasing the number of youth going on to college or university
+- Increasing the number of youth going on to college, university, or meaningful apprenticeships, internships and employment

-Founded in 2001, Pathways operates in a number of communities across Canada.
+Founded in 2001, Pathways operates in 20 communities across Canada.
 In the Kitchener area, the program is available in two communities:

 - Chandler-Mowat, which includes Valleyview Rd, Chandler Dr, Mowat Blvd, Howe Dr, Windale Cres, and several others;